 - Advises on policy concerning the provision of parking spaces, funding, and methods of parking allocation.

 Fewer cars coming to campus means less parking traffic making more spaces available for campus users.
 This will also reduce the cost for car park maintenance and construction, making more funds available to go into areas such as car park security initiatives.
 The University encourages students and staff to consider alternative transportation to campus that is easier on the environment, including ridesharing.
 For other options for getting to campus, see the Alternative Transportation page on the Environment website.

-For those that share rides to campus, the University has provided preferential parking in Gate 1 near ITS/Chapel Lake and in Gate 10 next to the NIWA building and close to the Waikato Management School.
-These carpark spaces are labeled as reserved for registered RideLink rideshares.
+For those who share rides to campus, the University provides preferential parking in Gate 1 near ITS/Chapel Lake and in Gate 10 next to the NIWA building close to the Waikato Management School.
+These parking spaces are labeled as reserved for registered RideLink rideshares.